ManishJariwala/gettingandcleaningdata/README.md

 Final Result Set

 The final result set provides mean for each selected dimension grouped by activity and subject.
+This in wide format